We8Punk/ValutoPy/README.md

 # ValutoPy
 ValutoPy is the original Valuto desktop wallet.
 Written by We8Punk for use with the Valuto blockchain software.
 It should however, with few modifications work with most bitcoin derived cores.

 NB...
 This repo contains highly experimental code.
-Do NOT use this in a production environment with real values involved.
+Do NOT use this in a production environment where real assets are in jeopardy.
 Use the installer linked on the official website(s) instead.

 # Fire and thunder there will be, if we only had a match!